ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/16. Week16 Penetration-Testing/README.md

 * port 445 is Samba smbd 3.o.20 Debian (workgroup: WORKGROUP) It also appears that this port is associated with a Group USER : WORKGROUP that may have specific privledges.

-* Suspect that USER: Anonymous has been added to the WORKGROUP via the ftp-vsftdp-backdoor vulnerability
+* Suspect that USER: Anonymousmay have been added to the WORKGROUP via the ftp-vsftdp-backdoor vulnerability and may have access to sensative files

 ### **Once you have identified this vulnerability, answer the following questions for your client:**
   1. **What is the vulnerability:**